 Passover, which celebrates miracles (the call of Moses, the plagues, and the parting of the Red Sea) that freed the Israelites from bondage in Egypt, continues to be a time to humbly celebrate G-d’s presence among G-d’s people.

 The Dominican Center: Spirituality for Mission celebrates and prays with our Jewish brothers and sisters.
-We pray for peace and an end to conflict in the Middle East; for human rights and an end to a culture of discrimination; and for an appreciation of the many and varied traditions of faith.
-This year, we Christians will also be celebrating at this same time (Easter in the Western tradition is April 21st and Easter in the Eastern Orthodox tradition is April 28th).
+We pray for peace and an end to any conflict in the Middle East; for human rights and an end to a culture of discrimination; and for an appreciation of the many and varied traditions of faith.
+This year, we Christians will also be celebrating at this same time (Easter in the Western tradition is April 12th and Easter in the Eastern Orthodox tradition is April 19th).
 Let us continue to pray for each other.